how to become a content creator

 Step 8: Cash In on Your Creativity

 Money time!
-Affiliate links (like my [Amazon Affiliate Link] on Amazon), brand deals, or your own eBook—like my “Flops to Feast” idea.
+Affiliate links (like my Shop My Gear on Amazon), brand deals, or your own eBook—like my “Flops to Feast” idea.
 My business boomed with partnerships—think spice brands or cookware.
 A UGC gig (user-generated content) for a local restaurant got me rolling—authentic posts brands eat up.

-Patreon’s cool—exclusive flops or live Q&As for fans.
+Patreon’s cool—exclusive flops or live Q&As for the audience.
 Photography sells too—snap stock pics of your niche for extra dough.

 Tip: Land a Mini Deal